Jenny Hanley: Television and film career

-In 1980, Hanley stepped in to co-present one edition of Saturday Night at the Mill following the dismissal after just 5 shows of Arianna Huffington.
+In 1980, Hanley stepped in to co-present one edition of Saturday Night at the Mill following the dismissal after just five shows of Arianna Huffington.
 This proved a success with viewers and she returned as co-host for the entire 1981 season.
 She has appeared in the dictionary corner of Countdown.
-She teamed up with Tony Blackburn to present a low-budget morning chat show on Sky Channel.
+She teamed up with Tony Blackburn to present a morning chat show on Sky Channel.